 - We will give you the other of your medications to take home: Misoprostol and medicines that help with pain and nausea.

-- If you decide begin birth control, the doctor may offer a sample pack, write you a prescription, or help you schedule another appointment.
+- If you decide begin birth control, the doctor may offer a sample pack or write you a prescription

 For more information about medication abortions, please visit our medication abortion page

 If you are have a surgical abortion: